zr-tex8r/ipaex-type1/README.md

 ### Usage in LaTeX

-After installation, you can use the following two families,
+After installation, you can use the following two font families,

   * ipxm = IPAexMincho
   * ipxg = IPAexGothic

-in the folloing encodings:
+in the following encodings:

   * OT1 / T1 / TS1 encodings
   * `UTF8` encoding of the CJK package (internally called C70)